ncdcommunity/NodeRED-Dashboard-Environmental-Temperature-Humidity-Pressure-Air-Quality-Sensor/README.md

 - Celsius.
 - Fahrenheit.

+Download from web browser (tested in Chrome) of CSV files of each selected device filtered by date.

 It automatically detects when a new Industrial IoT Long Range Wireless Environmental Temperature Humidity Pressure Air Quality Sensor is connected, obtains its MAC address and adds it in a dropdown so you can select the device you want to display the value of its variables, this is very useful for cases where you have more than one sensor of this type.